Objective

 black, white, black, white and so on.
 Start by creating a new block class,

-method.
-They have the following signatures:public IIcon getIcon (int side, int meta);
+getIconmethod.
+They have the following signatures:public IIcon getIcon (int side, int meta);and

 public IIcon getIcon (